signet4grn/SIGNET/README.md

 `network` receive the input from the previous step, or it could be the output data from your own pipeline:

 **Caution**
 **Please make sure that you are using the SLURM system.
-Please also don't run this step inside a container, as the singularity container is integrated as part of the procedure.** as it is integrated in the analysis.
+Please also don't run this step inside a container, as the singularity container is integrated as part of the procedure.**

 #### Usage